On this page

 ECDF plot

 Grouped empirical cumulative distribution functions — each group’s curve shows the proportion of observations at or below each value.
-Option: show median reference line.
+Options: show median reference line, show confidence band (a pointwise Wilson score interval at the confidence level, on by default).

 When ECDF is useful: ECDF plots let you compare distributions at every value, not just at summary statistics.
 Two groups can have the same mean and SD but look quite different in their ECDF curves.
 They’re also useful for spotting floor/ceiling effects or clusters of values.